StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 3.

-Harvesting excitons through plasmonic strong coupling (
+Harvesting excitons through plasmonic strong coupling (PDF)

 C. Gonzalez-Ballestero, J. Feist, E. Moreno, and F. J. Garcia-Vidal